JorgeLGonzalez/dungeon_crawl_p2p/src/hud/tooltips/README.md

 3. If the tooltip is visible and the mouse is still on it, we do NOT toggle.

 Finally, if we get through all that, we then check if the mouse is over any entity that supports a tooltip and show the tooltip.
 If none are found, we hide the tooltip if it is visible.

+### on_exit_level

+This is not a Bevy event.
+Rather, when any player exits a Dungeon level, the game state changes to `GameState::DungeonSpawning`, which triggers this system, which simply hides any visible tooltip for either player (since both players change levels simultaneously).

 ### Coordinate Systems